Deathspike/normalasser/README.md

 # normalasser

-Extract `ass` subtitles from `mkv` videos and normalizes them.
-Unlike text-based subtitles like `srt`, `ass` subtitles have embedded styles that determine their appearance on screen.
-You have no control over the subtitle size. _Normalasser_ overrides offending styles to ensure a consistent subtitle size, while leaving other styles intact.
+_Normalasser_ extracts ASS subtitles from MKV video files and normalizes their appearance to enhance readability and ensure consistency.
+Unlike the simpler SRT format, ASS subtitles include embedded styles that dictate font, color, and size, leaving no room for viewer preferences. _Normalasser_ selectively overrides these styles to ensure that subtitles maintain a consistent size across different series and sources, while preserving other stylistic elements such as font choice, color, and positioning.
+This approach not only improves viewer experience but also upholds the original artistic intent of the subtitles.

 # Preview